You Are More Than Your Numbers

 Our Mission

-Our mission is to empower and guide BIPOC women into law school.
+Our mission is to empower and guide women into law school.
 We provide the mentorship, community, and strategic tools to demystify the application process, proving that every applicant is more than just their numbers.

 Meet The Team

-Founder & Corporate Attorney
+Founder & Attorney

 Danae is the visionary behind “Beyond the Numbers.”
 As an Afro-Dominican, immigrant woman, her own pre-law journey was defined by overcoming obstacles.
 She applied to law school with a 145 LSAT score and a 3.4 GPA, facing advice that she wouldn’t succeed.
 After receiving 12 rejections and 2 waitlists, she proved that a holistic application matters by earning a ‘yes’ from one of her top-choice schools, Northeastern University.